-Lunar Opening at Malapert?
+Lunar Opening Near Malapert?

 Here is a statement from the Scientific Visualization Studio of the NASA Goddard Space Flight Center on Radarsat mapping over Antartica: http://svs.gsfc.nasa.gov/imagewall/antarctica.html